qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 With the :menuselection:`Edit --> Add Group Box` tool, you can add a draggable *box* to the canvas.
 This feature is very useful in big models to group related elements in the modeler canvas and to keep the workflow clean.
-For example we might group together all the inputs of the
+For example we might group together all the algorithms of the
 example:

 .. figure:: img/model_group_box.png